apache/flink/docs/dev/connectors/filesystem_sink.md

 for information about how to package the program with the libraries for cluster execution.

-#### Rolling File Sink
+#### Bucketing File Sink

-The rolling behaviour as well as the writing can be configured but we will get to that later.
+The bucketing behaviour as well as the writing can be configured but we will get to that later.
-This is how you can create a default rolling sink:
+This is how you can create a bucketing sick which by default, sinks to rolling files that are split by time:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 DataStream<String> input = ...;

-input.addSink(new RollingSink<String>("/base/path"));
+input.addSink(new BucketingSink<String>("/base/path"));

 {% endhighlight %}
 </div>